cockroachlabs/developer-success/import-backup-restore.md

 $ cockroach userfile upload employees_pg.sql --url "postgresql://<yourname>:<password>@[...]"
 ```

-> Note: instead of using the --url flag every time you issue a command, you can define the COCKROACH_URL environment variable.
-The value of that variable will be used if the --url flag is not provided in the command.

-Next, verify that the files have been successfully upload.
+Next, verify that the files have been successfully uploaded.

 ```bash
 # verify that file has been uploaded